Carlisle, Pennsylvania

 Carlisle is a borough in and the county seat of Cumberland County, Pennsylvania, United States.
 Carlisle is located within the Cumberland Valley, a highly productive agricultural region.
 As of the 2020 census, the borough population was 20,118; including suburbs in the neighboring townships, 37,695 live in the Carlisle urban cluster.
 Carlisle is the smaller principal city of the Harrisburg–Carlisle metropolitan statistical area, which includes Cumberland and Dauphin and Perry counties in South Central Pennsylvania.

 The U.S. Army War College, located at Carlisle Barracks, prepares high-level military personnel and civilians for strategic leadership responsibilities.
 The Carlisle Barracks ranks among the oldest U.S. Army installations and the most senior military educational institution in the United States Army.
 Carlisle Barracks is home of the United States Army Heritage and Education Center, an archives and museum complex open to the public.
 Carlisle is also home to Penn State Dickinson School of Law and Dickinson College.
-Dickinson College is also noted as it was the first college or university chartered after the United States was founded.
+Dickinson College was the first college or university chartered after the United States was founded.